dekoza/mtgpl/docs/_sources/RNA.rst.txt

 :mtgtip:`Dovin's Dismissal<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/3/6328e6b5-9dfb-4fd4-99ee-a1ffc2c707da.jpg?1584832426|https://scryfall.com/card/rna/267/dovins-dismissal?utm_source=api>`
    Put up to one target tapped creature on top of its owner's library.
 You may search your library and/or graveyard for a card named Dovin, Architect of Law, reveal it, and put it into your hand.
-If you search your library this way, shuffle it.
+If you search your library this way, shuffle.

 :mtgtip:`Dovin's Automaton<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/a/0a962509-2e77-4655-b397-9625b2f3407a.jpg?1584832435|https://scryfall.com/card/rna/268/dovins-automaton?utm_source=api>`